Grapes: Erbaluce 100%

-Vinification: direct pressing of the dried grapes.
-Static decantation of the must and start of alcoholic fermentation.
+Vinification: Pressing dried grapes, static settling of the must and start of the alcoholic fermentation.

-Bottling: minimal filtration and bottling with natural cork stopper.
-Refinement in bottle for about 4 months.
+Bottling: Light filtration and capping with natural cork

 Caluso Passito DOCG